 Hybrid is the new Agile

-If you read my blog regularly you know that my love for agile management and agile principles and values goes way back.
-Maybe because of the frustration caused in my past life as a programmer and other technical roles, I see agile management as a real solution.
+If you read my blog regularly you know that my love for agile management and agile principles and values is long-standing.
+Perhaps because of the frustration caused in my past life as a programmer and other technical roles, I see agile management as a real solution.
 However, being agile means embracing and appropriating the practices that best suit each context.
-In this sense, agility has evolved into a mixed model where, at the discretion of the team and managers, hybrid practices are defined.
+In this sense, agility has evolved towards a mixed model where, at the discretion of the team and managers, hybrid practices are defined.

 I have a very particular view on management and I don't want to sidetrack the article into the "agile" vs. "traditional" or "adaptive" vs. "predictive" debate (I've always believed it's a real waste of time).
 However, hybrid is the new agile.